 The risk assessment will be used to put together an agreement between the individual and the named group within the church who will support and monitor the agreement.
-This will include specific points such as: not taking up any position of trust e.g. PCC member, churchwarden, server; not attending any activity aimed at children and/or vulnerable adults; declining hospitality where there are children and/or vulnerable adults present; not being alone on church premises.
-The points will be tailored to the individual and church's specific circumstances.
+This will include specific points such as: not taking up any position of trust e.g. PCC member, churchwarden, server; not attending any activity aimed at children and/or vulnerable adults; declining hospitality where there are children and/or vulnerable adults; betailored to the individual and church's specific circumstances.